Steve Charnovitz

-Steve Charnovitz (born 1953) is a scholar of public international law, living in the United States.
-He teaches at the George Washington University Law School in Washington, D.C., and is best known for his writings on the linkages between trade and environment and trade and labor rights.
-He is also known for his scholarship on the historical role of nongovernmental organizations in international governance.
+Steve Charnovitz (September 15, 1953 – March 23, 2025) was an American legal scholar, who taught at the George Washington University Law School in Washington, D.C., and was best known for his writings on the linkages between trade and environment and trade and labor rights.
+He was also known for his scholarship on the historical role of nongovernmental organizations in international governance.

 Background

-Charnovitz is a native of Savannah, Georgia.
+Charnovitz was a native of Savannah, Georgia.

 He was an early advocate for improving bicycle transportation in the United States where he worked in the Office of Environmental Affairs of the U.S. Department of Transportation.
 He was an analyst in the U.S. Department of Labor from 1975 to 1986 on international labor issues.
 One accomplishment during that period was the negotiation of labor reforms in Haiti and El Salvador as part of the U.S. Caribbean Basin Initiative.
 During 1984–1985, he was an American Political Science Association Congressional Fellow in the offices of Senator Carl Levin and House Majority Leader Jim Wright.
 From 1987 to 1989, he was a legislative assistant to U.S. House of Representatives Speaker Jim Wright, and served once again in 1989–1991 for Speaker Tom Foley.
 In 1991, Charnovitz became Policy Director of the newly established Competitiveness Policy Council.
 In 1994, he co-founded and directed the Global Environment and Trade Study (GETS) located at the Yale Center for Environmental Law and Policy.
 After several years in private practice at the law firm now known as Wilmer Cutler Pickering Hale and Dorr, Charnovitz joined the faculty of the George Washington University Law School in 2004.

-Charnovitz serves or has served on several editorial boards in scholarly journals including the American Journal of International Law, the Journal of Environment & Development, the Journal of International Economic Law, and the World Trade Review.
-He is a member of the Council on Foreign Relations.
-From the late 1970s onward, he has been a forceful advocate of free trade combined with pro-competitiveness policies by governments to assist workers who are hurt by economic change and globalization.
-Charnovitz has also been a longtime proponent of effective intergovernmental policies to prevent climate change.
+Charnovitz served on several editorial boards in scholarly journals including the American Journal of International Law, the Journal of Environment & Development, the Journal of International Economic Law, and the World Trade Review.
+He was a member of the Council on Foreign Relations.
+From the late 1970s onward, he was a forceful advocate of free trade combined with pro-competitiveness policies by governments to assist workers who are hurt by economic change and globalization.
+Charnovitz was also a longtime proponent of effective intergovernmental policies to prevent climate change.
 He was also an early proponent of giving each student an individual computer in the classroom.

-He is a member of the American Law Institute.
-In 2012, he has served as an advisor to the Harvard Business School's Project on U.S. Competitiveness.
+He was a member of the American Law Institute.
+In 2012, he served as an advisor to the Harvard Business School's Project on U.S. Competitiveness.

-He received a B.A. degree from Yale College in 1975, an M.P.P. degree from the John F. Kennedy School of Government in 1983, and a J.D. degree from the Yale Law School in 1998.
+Charnovitz received a B.A. degree from Yale College in 1975, an M.P.P. degree from Harvard Kennedy School in 1983, and a J.D. degree from Yale Law School in 1998.
+On March 23, 2025, he died in New York City at the age of 71.